I’m happy that everyone is equally distant from each other

 So, I believe the micro movement will become more important.
 Traditional ways, especially places where they ask you to chop stamps just for formality, I sincerely hope they disappear.
 Recently I want to avoid chop stamps at work, where possible.
 I’m using my energy to express that.
 There are many occasions where no stamps will make us happy.
-Better future may come once life-forms that forces stamps disappear.
-100 years later, perhaps…?
 So, at the end of the day, education to raise youngsters who can immediately speak out, ‘Isn’t this world strange?’ will be essential.
 ASAP.”

 Might be difficult to change, I guess.

 “It might be better if less people expect the society to change.
-Instead have the mindset that WE are the ones that change it.
 There are people who are passive or act like an outsider using the phrase ‘I don’t know how the minority feels, but……‘ as preambles.
 That preamble itself should disappear.
 We should all know that we are all part of something on this Earth.
 Thoughts like, ‘If I change, you might also change’ or ‘If I change even slightly, the Earth might start to change from this moment’ should be planted in our minds.
-Too many people don’t think this way.
-People without it chase the idol ‘Namichie Tamura’ and profusely calls out to that idol, ‘Tell them, Namichie!’
+People without it chase the idol ‘Namichie’ and profusely calls out to that idol, ‘Tell them, Namichie!’
 I refuse to be seen as an ordinary strong, minority girl doing something.
 After all, without my appearance, I am only a life form.

 ‘I’m saying it, so Y’ALL SHOULD, TOO!’ is what I am always feeling when expressing myself.
 I hope passive people don’t think they will be in the audience seats forever.
 The whole Earth is giving a live performance.
 Since these kinds of reformation and education is lacking, in order to encourage speaking out spontaneously, I’ve been riding on the traditional and capitalistic marketing.
 And I believe it’s my mission to make music or express myself in a way that will displease the ones doing well with the traditional ways.
 That, I call ‘Humanity Namichielization Plan 2020.’”